 There is definitely an art to applying mineral cosmetics, especially the loose pure grade mineral products, but you can achieve a look like the one pictured, without too much effort or expertise.
 Here’s how..

 Which Mineral Makeup To Choose

-My first bit of advice is to choose a pure, nano-particle free mineral cosmetic brand and to make sure the brand has been accredited as cruelty free by Choose Cruelty Free.
-Read why this list is so important here.
-If you are not in Australia then I recommend use first look at Choose Cruelty Free’s list as many cosmetics are sold internationally.
-Alternatively check out the Leaping Bunny list.
+My first bit of advice is to choose a pure, nano-particle free mineral cosmetic brand and to make sure the brand has been approved by Cruelty Free International and their Leaping Bunny Programme.

 Mineral makeup is definitely better for your skin, as well as being safer and healthier, purer alternative to conventional, synthetic makeup.
 Read Why Mineral Makeup Is Better Than Synthetic Makeup.

 Applying Loose Mineral Foundation Tips

 - Before you begin, your skin must be absolutely clean and dry.
 A primer, or a light, non-greasy, all natural, organic based, moisturiser is fine to use provided you allow it time to sink into the skin and so long as it doesn’t leave an oily film on top of your skin.
 Loose mineral powders will stick unevenly, looking very blotchy and pasty, when applied to damp, or oily patches on your skin.

 - You can choose to use a big vegan, Kabuki brush to apply your mineral foundation, but personally I find this very wasteful, as a lot of product ends up all over you and your surroundings, rather than on your face.
 Using a brush to apply mineral powders is also a lot harder to control.